 Talking with the Locals – Semuc Champey, Guatemala

-As beautiful as Semuc Champey was, what really made our experience there special was getting to know some of the local people.
+As beautiful as Semuc Champey was, what made our experience there special was getting to know some of the local people.
 Guatemala’s indigenous population is very large; over 22 (http://www.oas.org/children/members/guatemala_idiomas.html) languages are spoken in total.
 In Semuc Champey, the first language of most of its inhabitants is Maya Q’eqchi.
-They learn Spanish in school and use it to talk to tourists or other outsiders, but amongst themselves they communicate completely in Q’eqchi – to us completely incomprehinsible and fascinating.
+They learn Spanish in school and use it to talk to tourists or other outsiders, but amongst themselves, they communicate completely in Q’eqchi – to us completely incomprehensible and fascinating.

-Later on when we returned starving after our excursion in the caves, we got to know the parents of some of the children and the owners of the food stand: Marcos and Luisa.
-Apparently, the land that Greengo’s hotel is located on used to belong to Luisa’s father before he sold it.
-Their house sits on a piece of land next to the hotel, but separated by a huge fence, still under construction, that will eventually completely block their house from view.
-On the other side of the house, Greengo’s is constructing a parking lot, leaving Marcos’ family a small path to reach their house from the street.
+Later on, when we returned starving after our excursion in the caves, we got to know the parents of some of the children and the owners of the food stand: Marcos and Luisa.
+The land that Greengo’s hotel is located on used to belong to Luisa’s father before he sold it.
+Their house sits on a piece of land next to the hotel but is separated by a huge fence, still, under construction, that will eventually completely block their house from view.
+Greengo’s is constructing a parking lot on the other side of the house, leaving Marcos’ family a small path to reach their house from the street.

 Around 8:30 later that night we leave our hotel with our flashlights to head over to Marcos’ house.
 We pass through a part of the fence that is still unfinished and walk across a small patch of land toward his dark house where only a few candlelights are visible.
 The contrast between the hotel and Marcos’ home could not be more startling.
 We go from a completely modern hotel with electricity, running HOT water, big-screen TV, and tourists working on their laptops to a one-room house: dirt floor, no electricity, no running water, and chickens and skinny dogs sharing the living space with a family of seven.